draber/hybrid-object/readme.md

 ## Features

 ### Standard object methods
-_Elastic Objects_ are extensions of plain objects so everything you can do with plain objects can be done with elastic objects, too.
+_Elastic Objects_ are extensions of plain objects, so everything you can do with plain objects can be done with elastic objects, too.
 There are some differences, though:
 - Static methods, such as `assign()` or `create()`, which you would expect to return regular objects, will return elastic objects instead.
 - `keys()`, `values()`, `entries()`, `assign()` and `create()` are also available as instance methods.
 When you use them in this way, they refer to `this`.
 In the case of `assign()`, `this` is the first argument.